USED255/Annotations2Sub/README.md

   -f Microsoft YaHei UI, --font Microsoft YaHei UI
                         specify font
   -o File, --output File
-                        specify the file name and path of the converted file -d, --download-for-archive
+                        specify the output path of the converted file, not specifying this option will output the converted file to the same directory as the converted file -d, --download-for-archive
                         Try downloading the annotations file from Internet Archive -i invidious-instances.domain, --invidious-domain invidious-instances.domain